ibm-cloud-docs/virtualization/veeam-faq.md

 {:tip: .tip}
 {:table: .aria-labeledby="caption"}

-# FAQs: Veeam Backup & Replication
+# FAQs: Veeam Backup and Replication

 ## Can I add additional license packs to my Veeam server?

 Yes.
-If you need to add additional license packs to your Veeam Backup and Replication server simply open a sales ticket to start the process.
+If you need to add extra license packs to your Veeam Backup and Replication server, open a sales ticket to start the process.

 ## Can I add Veeam Backup and Replication to my existing server?

 Unfortunately it is not possible to add the Veeam Backup and Replication application to an existing server.
-You would need to either order
-Veeam when creating the server or issue an OS Reload and add the Veeam Backup and Replication offering during the reload process.
+You need to either order Veeam when you create the server or issue an OS Reload and add the Veeam Backup and Replication offering during the reload process.